jhu-statprogramming-fall-2025/project04-random-seed/README.md

 **Recommendation System**: Develop a recommendation system that accounts for both user preferences and park popularity, allowing travelers to balance personal interests with popular destinations.

-**An App that Unifies Information**: Build an intuitive and user-friendly dashboard to visulize the results, enabling flexible and efficient exploration of national parks and providing informed travel decisions.
+**An App that Unifies Information**: Build an intuitive and user-friendly R Shiny app to visulize the results, enabling flexible and efficient exploration of national parks and providing informed travel decisions.